LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 #### Previous Xcode Builders

 If you have built Loop using Xcode, then at least the Loop identifier will appear as `XC com.TEAMID.loopkit.Loop` under the **NAME** column.
 There may be other differences in the **NAME** column, but key off what you see under the **IDENTIFIER** column of the table.
-Only the six listed in the table below are of interest.
+Only the six listed in the table below are of interest when building Loop.

 #### Table with Name and Identifier for Loop 3